-- Finding out if you have a specific learning difficulty like dyslexia - Applying for funding through the Disabled Students' Allowance (DSA) - Arranging DSA assessments of need - Special arrangements in examinations - Accessing loaned equipment (e.g. digital recorders) - · Specialist one-to-one "study skills" tuition - Ensuring access to course materials in alternative formats (e.g. Braille) - Providing educational support workers (e.g. note-takers, readers, library assistants) - Mentoring support for students with mental health issues and conditions on the autistic spectrum.
+- Finding out if you have a specific learning difficulty like dyslexia - Applying for funding through the Disabled Students' Allowance (DSA) - Arranging DSA assessments of need - Special arrangements in examinations - Accessing loaned equipment (e.g. digital recorders) - Specialist one-to-one "study skills" tuition - Ensuring access to course materials in alternative formats (e.g. Braille) - Providing educational support workers (e.g. note-takers, readers, library assistants) - · Mentoring support for students with mental health issues and conditions on the autistic spectrum.

-Links with employers, placement opportunities and transferable skills

-Connections to the real world examples and case studies are regularly embedded within all modules and allow students to develop analytical and critical skills highly regarded by employers.
-The academic programme is complemented by an extracurricular set of career workshops aimed at maximising the students' opportunities to secure, progressively, places on insight weeks (year 1), internships (year 2) and eventually long term employment at the end of their studies.
-Social networking sites such as Linked-in support the School's employability strategy as well as the support provided by an extended alumni network.
+Links with employers, placement opportunities and transferable skills extracurricular set of careers workshops aimed at maximising the students' opportunities to secure, progressively, places on insight weeks (year 1), internships (year 2) and eventually long term employment at the end of their studies.
+Social networking sites such as Linked-in support the School's employability strategy as well as the support provided by an extended alumninetwork.